d3/d3-quadtree/README.md

 * `next` - the next point in this quadrant, if any

-Currently, the *point*.next property is only assigned for exactly-coincident points, but this may be relaxed in the future.
+Currently, the *point*.next property is only assigned for exactly coincident points.
+However, this may be relaxed in the future.

-If the specified point is outside of the current bounds, the quadtree is expanded by repeatedly doubling its width and height until the new point is contained by the quadtree; otherwise, the point is added to the appropriate place in the existing tree.
+If the specified point is outside the current bounds of this quadtree, this quadtree is expanded by repeatedly doubling its width and height until the new point is contained.

 <a name="quadtree_find" href="#quadtree_find">#</a> <i>quadtree</i>.<b>find</b>(<i>x</i>, <i>y</i>)